josedelinux/openwrt-jdk/README.md

 This scripts will automatically download musl-based OpenJDK to current directory

 The release page provides compressed tar files for offline installation.
+These tar file are just untar and tar back gzip tarballs

 It works on my raspberry pi 3b+ , my Minecraft server(papermc)  works fine as well.